 For people living with heart failure, behavioral changes can make a significant difference in their quality of life.
 A person can adopt the

-- Increasing or maintaining physical activity levels, where possible: A doctor should be able to provide advice on how to create and stick to a healthy exercise routine.
+- Increasing, or maintaining, physical activity levels, where possible: A doctor should be able to provide advice on how to create and stick to a healthy exercise routine.
 Exercise can help the heart function more efficiently, and it may also address other risk factors, such as excess body weight and high blood pressure.

 There is no cure for heart failure, but treatment can greatly prolong a person’s life and reduce their symptoms.
-A doctor may recommend the following treatments:
+A doctor may recommend the

 - Implantable devices: Various devices can help the heart work better.
 A left ventricular assist device, for example, can help the left ventricle work better and reduce the overall effort of the heart.
 It can be a good option for a person who is waiting for a heart transplant.

-- Heart transplant: Some people with heart failure, especially those with severe heart failure who have a good chance of survival with treatment, may need a heart transplant.
+- Heart transplant: Some people with heart failure, especially those with severe heart failure, who have a good chance of survival with treatment, may need a heart transplant.

 People who notice unusual swelling in their feet should always call a doctor.
 A person should also speak with a doctor if they: